 Many skeptics have suggested alternative theories to explain away the resurrection of Jesus.
 Before we consider these alternative theories, we must recognize what virtually all scholars (both Christian and non-Christian) accept as the historical facts concerning this event.
-As we saw in the previous lesson, all historians accept the fact that Jesus really was an actual man who lived in the first century.
-In his debate with Anthony Flew, Gary Habermas listed 11 specific historical facts concerning the resurrection of Jesus that virtually all historians accept as true.
+All historians accept the fact that Jesus really was an actual man who lived in the first century.
+In his debate with Antony Flew, Gary Habermas listed 11 specific historical facts concerning the resurrection of Jesus that virtually all historians accept as true.